hellosmallkat/Finding-a-Good-Path/README.md

 3 3 1 5 yes

 The code tracks each number and will run recursively if a "wall" is hit, which means it will go back wards until it finds another path to follow
+This code was part of a homework assignment for the Data Structures and Abstractions available at my school